Hexed (1993 film): Reception

 Marketed as a parody, Hexed drew harsh reviews, but also occasional positive notices.

-Owen Glieberman of Entertainment Weekly gave it a grade D-., but Jeff Mennel in the Hollywood Reporter wrote: "’Hexed’ is a little bit ‘Airplane’ and a touch of ‘High Anxiety,’ but it's all Alan Spencer.
+Owen Gleiberman of Entertainment Weekly gave it a grade of D−, writing it "starts out as the umpteenth Risky Business knockoff and then degenerates into a haphazard 'spoof' of Basic Instinct".
+In contrast, Jeff Mennel of The Hollywood Reporter wrote: "Hexed is a little bit Airplane! and a touch of High Anxiety, but it's all Alan Spencer.
 Spencer has concocted a fun, offbeat, uneven murder comedy that is stop-and-go in its delivery ...
-‘Hexed’ certainly has its share of narrative flaws, but they're worth putting up with for the wealth of laughter."

-Movie Guide said, "HEXED is an occasionally funny parody of erotic thrillers (BASIC INSTINCT, 9 1/2 WEEKS & FATAL ATTRACTION) that goes too far."
+Hexed certainly has its share of narrative flaws, but they're worth putting up with for the wealth of laughter."
+Ted Baehr's MovieGuide said, "Hexed is an occasionally funny parody of erotic thrillers (Basic Instinct, 9½ Weeks, and Fatal Attraction) that goes too far."